-All of the Concierge One Bed Suites are located on Deck 8.
-They are very popular and are usually amongst the first categories to book as there are only 18 available.
+All of the Disney Wonder Concierge One Bed Suites are located on Deck 8.
+They are very popular and are usually amongst the first categories to book.

 Again these suites book up very quickly.
 There are 2 suites on the Disney Wonder and Disney Magic both of which are located on Deck 8.
 The sleep up to 7 guests.